sreitich/sreitich.github.io/_posts/2025-3-15-cone-trace.markdown

 You'll notice this pattern in most physics engines for the same reason.
 Havok, for example, supports cubes, capsules, and spheres (and "quads").
 {: .notice--info}

 There may be times, however, when none of these shapes fit the needs of your project.
 So let's learn how to make a pretty common one: cones!
-Cones can be a really useful shape when programming gameplay: you can use them for melee attacks, flamethrowers, magical spells, or whatever other conical machinations you may have.
+Cones can be a really useful shape when programming gameplay: you can use them for melee attacks, flamethrowers, magical spells, or whatever other conical machinations you might have.

 ## Solution

 ### Sphere Sweep

-To perform a sweep in the shape of a cone (without simply sweeping a cone-shaped mesh, which would be incredibly inefficient), **we'll perform a sphere sweep encompassing an "imaginary" cone, and then use some math** (yay) **to get rid of any hits that would be outside of that cone.**
+To perform a sweep in the shape of a cone (without simply sweeping a cone-shaped mesh, which would be incredibly inefficient), we'll perform a sphere sweep encompassing an "imaginary" cone, and then use some math (yay) to get rid of any hits that are inside that sphere, but would be outside of that cone.

 Visually, our encompassing sphere sweep will look like this.

 ![Sphere Sweep Visual 1]({{ '/' | absolute_url }}/assets/images/per-post/cone-trace/cone-trace-sweep-01.png){: .align-center}

-You can see how this initial sweep will essentially give us the same results we would get from performing an actual cone-shaped sweep.
+You can see how this initial sweep will essentially give us all the same results we would get from performing an actual cone-shaped sweep.
 The only difference is that, since the sphere sweep is bigger than the cone, we'll end up with a few extraneous results that we'll get rid of after.

 Here's a clearer look at what our sweep actually looks like, since, in practice, the distance between each sphere is incredibly small: